 In Paraguay, 11 per cent of Venezuelans surveyed by an R4V partner did not have enough food to feed all members of their households, and 38 per cent had partial access to enough food.
-In Uruguay, 26 per cent of refugees and migrants from Venezuela surveyed said their access to food worsened during the pandemic and 43 per cent of those between the ages of 25 and 44 said they had no or partial access to food.
-In Paraguay, 26 per cent of those between the ages of 25 and 44 said they had no or partial access to food.
+To In Uruguay, 26 per cent of refugees and migrants from Venezuela surveyed said their access to food worsened during the pandemic and 43 per cent of those between the ages of 25 and 44 said they had no or partial access to food.